jaimetur/PhotoMigrator/docs/help/1-automated-migration.md

 ./CloudPhotoMigrator.run --source=/homes/MyTakeout --target=synology-1
 ```

-In this example, the script will do a FULLY-AUTOMATED job which has two steps:
+In this example, the script will do an Automated Migration Process which has two steps:

   - First, the script will process the folder '/homes/MyTakeout' (Unzipping them if needed), fixing all files found on it, to set the
     correct date and time, and identifying which assets belongs to each Album created on Google Photos.